stvrsxz/synapse-lctih/README.md

 A simple, not very smart, but useful poor man's power-up for Synapse.

-**Caution**: This is experimental and always run it in a new view first.
+**Caution**: This is experimental and always run it in a forked view first.

 ## Installation:

 From releases:

 ```
-storm> pkg.load --raw storm> pkg.load --raw https://github.com/stvrsxz/synapse-lctih/releases/latest/download/lctih.json
+storm> pkg.load --raw https://github.com/stvrsxz/synapse-lctih/releases/latest/download/lctih.json
 ```

 Or clone the repo and run the following: